ovh/docs/pages/cloud/dedicated/network_bridging/guide.en-gb.md

 ## Instructions

+The basic steps are always the same - independent of the Systems used:
+* creating a virtual MAC address for a fail-over IP
+* setting the MAC of the VM to that new virtual MAC address
+* configuring the **IP address**, **netmask**, **gateway** and **route to the gateway** inside the VM

-For this example, we will use the following values in our code samples, which should be replaced with your own values:
+For these examples, we will use the following values in our code samples, which should be replaced with your own values:

 * SERVER_IP = The main IP address of your server
 * FAILOVER_IP = The address of your failover IP